LTspice, amplifier circuits.

 Linear Amplifiers (class A, Class B, and class AB, amplifiers).

-The class B or class AB amplifier is not biased on with zero signal, but with a signal the difference between the voltage rail and the output signal is dissipated in the amplifier, so efficiency is still probably less than 50%.
+When the class B or class AB amplifier has zero signal, it is not biased on.
+But when it does have an input signal the difference between the voltage rail and the output signal is dissipated in the amplifier,

 Nonlinear Amplifiers (class C, and class D, amplifiers)